ASD-NH/FocusAPI/README.md

+Notice: development on this project has stopped, and it's entirely likely that it will stop working at some point.
+The codebase is messy and I intend to start over entirely.

 # FocusAPI

 Java API for accessing course/grade information via Focus for Schools.
 Currently in very early development.
 Contact me at [stephan.lensky@gmail.com](mailto:stephan.lensky@gmail.com) if you have any questions.